tomm2000/BBM/README.md

 :arrow_up: +50% (from +10%) Production :hammer: towards training Settlers in Cities with an Altar.

 #### Sacred Waters
-:arrows_clockwise: The Altar receives a +2 Gold :coin: Adjacency (from +1  Happiness :slightly_smiling_face:) for Coast, Lakes, and Navigable River tiles.
+:twisted_rightwards_arrows: The Altar receives a +2 Gold :coin: Adjacency (from +1  Happiness :slightly_smiling_face:) for Coast, Lakes, and Navigable River tiles.

 #### God of the Forest
 :arrow_up: +2 (from +1) Gold :coin: on Camps and Woodcutters in Settlements with an Altar.
 Warehouse bonus.

 ## Legacy Paths
 #### Cultural legacy path
-:arrows_clockwise: House 6 (from 7) World Wonders in your empire.
+:twisted_rightwards_arrows: House 6 (from 7) World Wonders in your empire.

 ## Independent people
 #### Cultural suizerain bonus